 Little did I know what a vast expedition I was about to undertake much like my four year obsession with fungi and subsequently foraging.

-This interesting green swatch Galanthus shows a dark green tear on each of the outer tepals.
+This interesting green swatch Galanthus shows a dark green tear on this fine example of a Snowdrop.

 My interest in foraging became a passion for Snowdrops in the Spring when little else breaks the frozen earth.